seansonhung/crypto_binance_bot/README.md

 run the python file:
 for python 2.x run the command `python crypto_bot.py` for python 3.x run the command `python crypto_bot.py`

+follow the steps in the terminal for required inputs.